quasar098/midi-playground/README.md

 ## translation guide

-want to add translations for a different language? please create a github issue with the word "translations" in the title
+want to add translations for a different language? please create a github pull request with the word "translations" in the title

-if so, please add translations for as many of the texts (they are listed below) as you can
+if so, please add translations for as many of the texts (they are listed in translations.py) as you can

 - "play"
 - "config"